The 6 Best Agriculture Business Loans For Your Farm Or Ranch

 A commercial real estate loan is used for commercial property or land.
 After paying a down payment that is typically 10% to 20% of the total purchase price, your lender provides the remaining funds.
 You can use the land or property immediately while repaying the principal balance and interest over several years.
 The real estate purchased with loan funds is the collateral for the loan.

 Alternative farm loans can help you finance your agricultural business, even if you don’t qualify for a farm loan from a traditional bank lender.
-Here are some of our favorite agriculture business loan options you can apply for online, including Lendio, OnDeck, Spark Cash From Capital One, SmartBiz, and Fundbox.
+Here are some of our favorite agricultural business loan options:

 - High borrowing amounts